dawn-network/dawn/README.md

 Download linux-only [binaries](https://github.com/dawn-network/glogchain/releases) here:

-Install script is here: https://github.com/dawn-network/glogchain/blob/master/install.sh  (linux only) This is the repository for our server software.
 Clients will be in a different repository and will support all major operating systems and platforms:

 * Android
 * ios